Part 1: Why Your Partner Shuts Down; The Freeze Response

 Chronic Disconnection

-They start living partially offline, even in moments that are objectively safe.
+They start living partially offline, even in objectively safe moments.
 They struggle to access their own feelings, not only during conflict, but in everyday life.
 Intimacy feels impossible because vulnerability still registers as dangerous, even with someone who has proven themselves safe.
+Many describe it as feeling “behind glass”, able to see connection happening, able to understand intellectually that they are loved, yet unable to feel it.
+Unable to reach through the barrier their nervous system has built.
+This isn’t emotional laziness.
+It’s a physiological limitation.

 Shame Spirals